Living in Volcan: A Mountain Town for a Healthy Lifestyle

 Cost of living in Volcán

-The cost of living in Volcán is slightly lower than the other mountain towns in the region.
+The cost of living in Volcán is slightly lower than in the other mountain towns in the region.
 But it depends on your lifestyle.

 Let’s look at some examples: